olivinent/cookiecutter-simple-django/README.rst

 Lighter version of Daniel Greenfeld's `cookiecutter-django <https://github.com/pydanny/cookiecutter-django>`_.

-Extended from Marco Fucci's fork.
+Extended from Marco Fucci's `fork <https://github.com/marcofucci/cookiecutter-simple-django>`_.

 It uses the latest stable versions and it only defines a skeleton which can be extended as needed.